igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ## Libraries

 Whenever you start a new project, use the standard, well-known libraries.
 These are Ring, HTTP-kip, JDBC.next, Migratus and so on.
 Don't invent your own routing, ORM or template system, encryption library or whatever else.
-If a company develops their own framework, one day it must publish it and let the community decide whether it's useful or not.
+If a company develops their own framework, one day they must publish it and let the community decide whether it's useful or not.